Lennart05/toponym/README.md

                 )
 ```

-Running this with the same settings leaves us with a distributional map
+Running this with the same settings as just used for `topComp()`
-and a data frame of every string.
-The plots are saved in the working
+produces a distributional map and a data frame of every string.
+The
-directory in a separate folder called “plots”.
-The data frames are saved
+plots are saved in the working directory in a separate folder called
-in another folder called “data frames”.
+“plots”.
+The data frames are saved in another folder called “data
+frames”.

 ## Apply a Z-test